 All innovations result in change – either in a process or in a product or in a service.
-These attempts to make changes to process, product or service in the form of innovation results in a positive or negative outcome for the organization.
-The same outcome also influences, however small, the performance of the individual who was owning the innovation (change).
-For such people, usually the downside of failures are far higher than the upside for an innovation attempt.
-The fact that innovations inherently have much higher uncertainty (known and unknown risks) – makes it very difficult for anyone to own or lead innovation projects.
-Unless one is mentally prepared to take the risk, he/she would not be willing to drive innovations.
+Attempts to make changes to process, product or service result in a positive or negative outcome depending upon the success or failure of the innovation.
+The outcomes also affect the performance of people who led the innovation (change).
+In most companies, the downside of a failure is more than the upside for a successful innovation.
+The fact that innovations inherently have higher uncertainty, discourages people to propose, lead or be part of an innovation project.

-If you agree with the above, do you think innovation can ever be bottom-up?
+If you agree with the above, do you think innovation that results in change, can ever be bottom-up?
 No, innovations are always top down!

-Innovations are top-down but not necessarily CEO led
+Innovations are top-down but it doesn’t mean they have to be CEO led

-From the above discussion one could arrive at a conclusion that since innovation is top-down and considering that all managers are perched at one of the tops, everyone can innovate?
+From the above discussion one could arrive at a conclusion that since innovation is top-down and considering that all managers are perched at one of the tops, everyone can drive innovations.

-All managers are not equally innovative because of the varying levels of risk appetite.
-Inability and unwillingness to take risk could be either due to personality traits or due to circumstances.
-Managers who are risk averse avoid taking decision on riskier ideas even if ideas are in their own area.
-They instead push the decision upwards and as a result even incremental innovations get stifled.
-Higher is the manager in the pyramid, more is the required courage to implement risky/innovative ideas.
-Unfortunately, organisations promote people who avoid experiments (innovations) that could jeopardize their revenue or defect projections.
+Unfortunately, all managers are not equally innovative because of the varying levels of risk appetite.
+Risk averse managers avoid taking decision on riskier ideas.
+They instead push the decision upwards and as a result even incremental innovation get stifled.
+Higher the manager moves in the pyramid, more is the required courage for him to approve risky/innovative ideas.
+Unfortunately, organizations processes promote people who avoid experiments (i.e. innovations) as failures jeopardize the revenue or defect targets.

-In both situations, we need an enterprising manager who would be persuasive and collaborative.
-There are situations when the owner (usually the boss responsible for the outcomes of innovation) doesn’t give a clear Yes or a clear No. In such cases, managers, who are passionate about their idea and have a higher risk appetite start implementing it.
-If the owner gives a clear No, a few managers, who are very passionate about their idea and have a higher risk appetite, leave the organization.
-If the idea is related to a new product or a service some end up starting their own venture.
-With the new venture they get to the topmost level and have full authority to implement their ideas which their bosses had earlier declined.
+There are situations when the person at the top doesn’t give a clear Yes/No. In such cases, managers, who are passionate about their idea and have a higher risk appetite start implementing it themselves.
+If the person at the top gives a clear No, a few managers, who are very passionate about their idea and have a higher risk appetite, leave the organization.
+Some end up starting their own venture as the new venture takes them right at the top where they get full authority to implement the ideas which their bosses had earlier declined.

 I alluded to a few exceptions in the above post and that is what I will discuss in my next post using my interpretation of the ‘Theory of constraints’.